shlee2112/si507final/README.md

 - [ ] Includes at least 3 different routes
 - [ ] View/s a user can see when the application runs that are understandable/legible for someone who has NOT taken this course
 - [ ] Interactions with a database that has at least 2 tables
-- [ ] At least 1 relationship between 2 tables in database
+- [x ] At least 1 relationship between 2 tables in database
 - [ ] Information stored in the database is viewed or interacted with in some way

 ### Additional Components (at least 6 required)